Volante Rossa: The killings

 The Volante Rossa performed murders of individuals it deemed representatives of the old régime.
 Its first action was the murder of two ausiliarie (female RSI soldiers), Rosa Bianchi Sciaccaluga and her daughter Liliana.
-Some of the victims, often kidnapped without a declared pretext, were murdered in Lambrate or at the Giuriati sports field whereas others were made to disappear in the Martesana and Villoresi canals, with a rock tied around their necks; later the rumor would be purposely be spread that the victims had fled to Argentina.
+Some of the victims, often kidnapped without a declared pretext, were murdered in Lambrate or at the Giuriati sports field whereas others were made to disappear in the Martesana and Villoresi canals, with a rock tied around their necks; later the rumor would purposely be spread that the victims had fled to Argentina.

 The murders of former Fascists led the latter to close ranks and to start taking the initiative, and on 5 November 1945 the posters at Odeon movie theater publicizing Rossellini's film Roma città aperta were set on fire.
 The action was claimed by Domenico Leccisi's Partito Democratico Fascista (Democratic Fascist Party).
 On 17 January 1947 in via San Protaso, downtown Milan, the former Xth MAS Flotilla ausiliaria Brunilde Tanzi, also a member of the Partito Democratico Fascista was shot dead.
 Tilde had been responsible for switching a record during a radio advertisement, in order to play the banned Fascist anthem Giovinezza in Piazza del Duomo.

 The authors of Tilde's murder were never discovered, but the modus operandi was that typical of the Volante Rossa.
 On the same day another ausiliaria was murdered, Eva Maciacchini, a member of the Squadre d'Azione Mussolini ("Mussolini" Shock Squads), whose body was found near Lambrate.
 Perhaps the most notorious of these murders was that of journalist Franco De Agazio, on 14 March 1947, which the Volante Rossa publicly claimed.